laminas/laminas-form/doc/book/quick-start.md

 `Csrf`, `Captcha`, and submit button elements are not of interest, and shouldn't be validated.

-zend-form provides a proxy method to the underlying `InputFilter`'s `setValidationGroup()` method, allowing us to perform this operation.
+laminas-form provides a proxy method to the underlying `InputFilter`'s `setValidationGroup()` method, allowing us to perform this operation.

 ```php